 \subsection{Parsec-scale view of XRGs}

+In previous studies, galaxies hosting DPNELs have been proven to be potential dual AGN candidates, and their binary structures have been explored using high-resolution VLA observations \citep{2015ApJ...799...72F, 2015ApJ...815L...6F, 2023ApJ...945...73G}.
+However, VLBA, with its very high angular resolution, probes the radio properties at parsec scales, which are crucial for studying the origins of radio emission \citep{2024ApJ...969...36X}.
+Notably, \cite{2022ApJ...933...98Y} conducts a high-resolution 5 GHz VLBA observation of XRG J0725+5835, which has a resemblance in radio morphology to the archetypal binary AGN 0402+379 \citep{2006ApJ...646...49R}.
+In this observation, two milliarcsecond-scale non-thermal radio cores were detected.
+These cores coincide with two optical counterparts with similar photometric redshifts and magnitudes, corresponding to a dual AGN.
+Similarly, \citet{2024MNRAS.530.4902S} has recently examined the reliability of identifying dual AGNs in a sample of six sources exhibiting both X-shaped radio morphology and DPNELs using VLBA observations and found 3 XRGs with two resolved central components, making them strong candidates for binary SMBHs.

-We now present in Figure 5 the 1.4 GHz VLBA maps from our VLBA campaign of four XRGs exhibiting double-peak emission lines.
-We also searched the 55 double-peaked XRGs in the "Radio Fundamental Catalogue" \citep{2025yCat..22760038P}, which includes all the sources observed with VLBA for absolute astrometry and geodesy from April 11, 1980, to September 5, 2024.
+In what follows, we discuss the 1.4 GHz VLBA maps from our VLBA campaign of four XRGs exhibiting double-peak emission lines (see, Figure 6).
+We also searched for the 55 double-peaked XRGs in the ``Radio Fundamental Catalogue" \citep{2025yCat..22760038P}, which includes all the sources observed with VLBA for absolute astrometry and geodesy from April 11, 1980, to September 5, 2024.
 As a result, we identified three additional sources with VLBA maps, J1115+4314, J1134+3835, and J1604+3221, which are reproduced in Fig.\ 6.
-We also found additional observations for J1430+5217 at 4.4 GHz and 7.6 GHz.
-The sample summary, including source name, date of observation, frequency, beam size, root mean squared ($\mathrm{rms}$) noise, redshift, beam size, separation between the optical and radio cores, and in-band spectral index (or dual-band in 'Spectral Index' column), is listed in Table~\ref{table:vlbaxrg}.
+We also found additional 4.4 GHz and 7.6 GHz observations to supplement our 1.4 GHz observations of J1430+5217.
+The sample summary, including source name, date of observation, frequency, beam size, $\mathrm{rms}$ noise, redshift, separation between the optical and radio cores, and in-band spectral index (or dual-band in 'Spectral Index' column), is listed in Table~\ref{table:vlbaxrg}.